 9. Pack strategically

 I want to add a few more tips for traveling in a car with kids.
 One of the most important tip is to pack smart.
-Road games, crayons, snacks, audio books – make sure you have everything you might need during the car ride within an easy reach.
+Road games, crayons, snacks, audiobooks – make sure you have everything you might need during the car ride within easy reach.
+Some people like to use travel trays for young children.
+That way, everything stays somewhat organized.

 It also helps to know where a spare set of clothes is located, so that you don’t have to unload the whole car in case of a little accident.